SpiralLogic/testing-guidelines/README.md

 * Snapshot tests (pixels, DOM structure, serialized object comparison)
 * End to end testing (simulating real user use)
 * Performance testing (how quickly does the system return result from input)
-* Load testing (how does the system behave when interacted with from multiple souces concurrently)
+* Load testing (how does the system behave when interacted with from multiple sources concurrently)

 ## Types of test coverage
 * File